 Finish with a strong conclusion

-Now is the time to discuss how the scholarship would create opportunities for you.
+Now is the time to discuss how the increased funding would create opportunities for you.
 You can mention the internship that you would take if you didn’t have to work all summer to pay your tuition, or describe how one of your other financial hardships would be lightened by receiving this scholarship.

 The conclusion is where you make the scholarship committee realize what they could do for you by granting you the scholarship; once you’ve established your need, use the conclusion to illustrate how important this opportunity is to you.
 We hope that you now know how to write a statement of financial need.
 Best of luck!

 Submitting your statement of financial need is not a guarantee of more aid